Forex Spread

 Thus, the spread serves as a key measure of trading costs and indirectly reflects market conditions and the liquidity of trading instruments.

+In Forex and CFD trading, spreads are categorized into two main types: fixed spreads and floating spreads.
 Each type has its own advantages and disadvantages, and the choice depends on the trader's style, strategy, and risk tolerance regarding market volatility.

 A fixed spread remains constant regardless of market conditions.
 No matter how volatile the market is, the spread stays the same.